 Adam Scott says he used it to help win the Masters in April.
 At the PGA Championship in August, Jason Dufner used it when he shot 63—tying the lowest round ever in a major—and went on to win.
 Across the pond, Peter Uihlein used it all season on the European Tour, including during his round of 60 at the Alfred Dunhill tournament in September.
 Brandt Snedeker, Zach Johnson, Martin Laird, Mark Wilson and Steve Stricker all use it, too.

 It's that last name that might give you a clue about the shot, and perhaps its rise in popularity.
 It's called the "straight-arm pitch," and Stricker has had so much success with it, winning eight times on tour in the past five years, other players often call the technique "Stricker style."
 Instead of using the conventional pitching method of hinging the wrists going back, then unhinging them coming down and rehinging after impact, Stricker swings his wedges back and through with very little wrist action.
 His hands and arms feel extended and passive throughout the shot—hence the name "straight-arm pitch."
 He simply turns his chest away from the target to swing the club back, then rotates his whole body forward to swing it through.
 The body motion propels the arms and the club, with no conscious hand action.
-(See demonstration at right.)
+(See demonstration above.)

 If this method sounds simple, that's because it is, Stricker says.
 But don't underestimate its effectiveness.
 When the tour season ended in September, guess who was No. 1 in proximity to the hole on greenside shots from 30-plus yards?
 Yep, Stricker.
 His average leave distance was seven feet, nine inches.
 And guess who was tied for second?
 Zach Johnson, another straight-arm pitcher.
 "Many pros will hinge their wrists and vary the length of their swings to alter distance, spin and height on pitch shots, but I prefer my method for consistency," Stricker says.
 "If you need to change the height or distance, change clubs or play the ball up or back in your stance.
 You don't need to tweak your swing."